-As a franchise grows, however, it can sometimes be difficult for franchisors to keep up with individual franchisees’ marketing efforts.
-Nevertheless, it’s important to do — business leaders have to know which national, regional and local marketing campaigns are leading to increased success and growth.
+As a franchise grows, it can sometimes be difficult for franchisors to keep up with individual franchisees’ marketing efforts.
+Nevertheless, it’s important to do — business leaders have to know which are leading to increased success and growth.
+They need to know for each level including national, regional and local marketing campaigns.

 Fortunately, there are a few metrics that will help franchisors measure the progress of a franchisee’s approach to local marketing:

 - Online traffic and number of guests: If franchisees are marketing locally during specific hours, are they seeing an increase in customers or online orders based on local marketing?
 Implement digital and on-site systems to track conversions.

 - Promotional offers: Are customers redeeming offers that franchisees have distributed through email, texts, direct mail, apps or loyalty programs?
 Track who is redeeming them, their proximity to a location, what form of offer is they redeem most often and which locations are seeing the most redemptions.

 - Social media growth and online reviews:More likes and followers mean there are more customers to promote the franchise brand, share specials, offer positive reviews and make recommendations.
 Make sure your posts are being promoted, and consider a clicks-to-website campaign to encourage online ordering.

 - Customer acquisition cost: Constant monitoring of customer acquisition cost for restaurants is critical in the industry.
 Consider testing across platforms — a promotion on Facebook will produce different results from one on Yelp or Instagram.
 One way is to look at cost per click for each platform you’re using.

 Tracking and analyzing these metrics will help franchisors monitor their franchisees’ marketing successfully.
 It will also reveal the areas where franchisees’ efforts aren’t up to par.